genner-lab/meta-fish-lib/README.md

     - `exclusions.csv` - unreliable accessions to be excluded
     - `logo.svg` - project logo
     - `reference-library-master.csv.gz` - master copy of the reference library
     - `reports-tables.md` - species coverage reports
+    - `species-list-synonyms.md` - tutorial and R code to generate species lists and synonyms
     - `species-table.csv` - list of species to search for
 * **`renv/`** - Settings for the R environment.
 * **`reports/`** - Location of QC reports.
 Temporary directory that is not committed to the repository, but needs to be created locally to run the scripts.
 Ignored by git.